Unruly tourists: What's fact and what's fiction?

 The pair reportedly have lived in various caravan parks around the East Midlands in the UK.

-They're not all Dorans though, the Herald also has personal details of some of the rest of the group.
+They're not all Dorans though, and the Herald also has personal details of some of the rest of the group who have different last names.

 TAKAPUNA BEACH

-Members of the public at the beach said the rubbish was that of the Dorans.
-The Dorans however later told the Herald they had been intimidated and forced to flee so quickly after being harassed by "dark-skinned" people, they didn't have time to clean up the rubbish.
+Members of the public at the beach said the rubbish belonged the Dorans.
+The Dorans, however, later told the Herald they had been intimidated and forced to flee so quickly after being harassed by "dark-skinned" people, they didn't have time to clean up the rubbish.

-Joe Doran's nephew, believed aged 8, approached Curnow who was filming them and threatened to "bash your brains out" for arguing with his uncle.
+Joe Doran's nephew, believed to be aged 8, approached Curnow, who was filming them, and threatened to "bash your brains out" for arguing with his uncle.

 HAMILTON

 By Tuesday the group had moved on to Hamilton.
 They were at Burger King Te Rapa about 6am, causing a ruckus, according to staff.
-Complaining about the food, wanting replacements, all round nuisance behaviour.
+Complaining about the food, wanting replacements and engaging in all-round nuisance behaviour.

 They returned about 3pm and walked through the drive-thru.
 Police were called and Immigration then issued four deportation notices.